gigalixir/gigalixir-cli/docs/source/main.rst

-What is GIGALIXIR?
+What is Gigalixir?
 ==================

-GIGALIXIR is a Platform-as-a-Service designed for Elixir and Phoenix apps.
-PaaSes are designed to make it simple to deploy, run, and manage an app in production, but GIGALIXIR is unique because it is designed to support all of features that probably drew you to Elixir in the first place, like node clustering, hot upgrades, and remote observer.
-Moreover, some platforms restart your processes every 24 hours, restrict the number of simultaneous connections per instance, and limit the duration of each connection.
-GIGALIXIR made opinionated design decisions from the ground up to support all the fetaures of Elixir because we know that most Elixir apps are built to be distributed, highly available, and handle large numbers of concurrent long-lived connections.
+`Gigalixir`_ is a Platform-as-a-Service built for Elixir.
+No other platform supports distributed clustering, hot upgrades, and remote console/observer.
+Other platforms restart your processes every 24 hours, restrict the number of simultaneous connections per instance, and limit the duration of each connection.
+Gigalixir unlocks the full power of Elixir and Phoenix without forcing you to build production infrastructure or run maintenance and operations.

-Try GIGALIXIR for free without a credit card by following the :ref:`quick start`.
+Try Gigalixir for free without a credit card by following the :ref:`quick start`.

 .. _`quick start`:

 Quick Start
 ===========

+If you're starting from scratch, you're in the right place.
+If you have an existing app, see :ref:`modifying existing app`.

 Prequisites
 -----------